nerijusgood/triangle/README.md

 Very simple app.
 Basically all code lies in components/home/index.js.
 For this case I used Preact (a minified React little brother), which is fully compatible with react, just simplified and tiny.

 Based on Preact-starter-kit, I basically used their setup, have not spent time on custimzing anythig, therefore, lint, style (less) was inherited.
 I'd prefer `SASS` and use original `*.jsx`, but this is jut fine.

+From technical part, maybe it would be nice to create smart input with increments - no negative numbers, support for decimals, units(?)...
+A proper reusable number input component.

 ## Room for improvement